reuelsc/SCCMDocs.pt-br/sccm/core/plan-design/network/prepare-windows-servers.md

     -   Ferramentas de Gerenciamento >
         -   Compatibilidade de gerenciamento do IIS 6
         -   Compatibilidade de Metabase do IIS 6
-        -   Compatibilidade de WMI do IIS 6
+        -   Compatibilidade do WMI (Instrumentação de Gerenciamento do Windows) do IIS 6
     -   Segurança >
         -   Filtragem de Solicitações
         -   Autenticação do Windows